 Skin cancer: Squamous cell carcinoma treatment

-Squamous cell carcinoma (SCC) of the skin is a common skin cancer.
-Because it begins on the skin, it’s possible to find it early when it’s highly treatable.
+Because this cancer begins on the skin, it’s possible to find it early when it’s highly treatable.

 Squamous cell carcinoma is highly treatable when found early